vincentwong2188/Blind-Auction/README.md

 <a name="GanacheToProject"></a>
 #### 2.1 Linking of Ganache Workplace with Project

-Next, start your Ganache application by double clicking the downloaded app image during installation.
+Start your Ganache application by double clicking the downloaded app image during installation.

 Click on "New Workspace (Ethereum)", which will create a running instance of the Ethereum blockchain locally -- together with 10 accounts created, each with a balance of 100 ETH.